Interface Description

 Science mode includes all access to science ready data, skies, publications and the observations planning tool whilst the Explorer mode allows users to explore the sky in different wavelengths, explore example target lists and roll the dice to explore different astronomical objects.

-Since version 3.1, you can also choose the language in the drop-down menu on the top bar (English, Spanish and Mandarin available for now):
+You can also choose the language in the drop-down menu on the top bar (English, Spanish and Mandarin available for now):

 The coordinate frame can be changed with the drop-down menu on the top right corner.
 Next to it, the cursor coordinates (or the coordinates of the centre of the field-of-view, in blue, if the mouse is outside the window), the size of the field-of-view (in the format RAxDEC) and the name of the displayed HiPS all-sky map are also indicated on the top bar.
 When in the equatorial system, clicking on the coordinates in the header will change the format back and forth from sexagesimal to decimal.
 If the data panel is open, this switch is also reflected in the results tables.